kubernetes-sigs/external-dns/docs/ttl.md

 The Vultr provider minimal TTL is used when the TTL is 0.
 The default is 1 hour.

 ### UltraDNS
-The UltraDNS provider minimal TTL is used when the TTL is not given.
-The default ttl is account level ttl and if account level ttl is not defined then it is 24 hour.
+The UltraDNS provider minimal TTL is used when the TTL is not provided.
+The default TTL is account level default TTL, if defined, otherwise 24 hours.